History of Muhajirs

 Muhajir History or History of Muhajirs refers to the history and origins of the Muhajir people in Pakistan.
-Most Muhajirs migrated from what is now Uttar Pradesh, Rajasthan, Bihar, Gujarat, and West Bengal and that results in close ties between the ethnic groups and histories.
+Most Muhajirs migrated from what is now Uttar Pradesh, Telangana, Rajasthan, Bihar, Gujarat, and West Bengal, and that results in close ties between the ethnic groups and histories.

-Ancient period

-Hominin expansion from Africa is estimated to have reached the Indian subcontinent approximately two million years ago, and possibly as early as 2.2 million years before the present.
-But anatomically modern humans first arrived on the Indian subcontinent from Africa between 73,000 and 55,000 years ago.
-These were the ancestors of most South Asian ethnic groups including Muhajirs.

-Bronze Age (c.
-3300 – c.
-1800 BCE)

-The mature Indus civilisation flourished from about 2600 to 1900 BCE, marking the beginning of urban civilization on the Indian subcontinent.
-The civilization included cities such as Dholavira, Kalibangan, Rakhigarhi, and Lothal in modern-day India where the Muhajirs originated from.

-Iron Age (c.
-1800 – 200 BCE)

-The Iron Age in South Asia from about 1200 BCE to the 6th century BCE is defined by the rise of Janapadas, which are realms, republics and kingdoms—notably the Iron Age Kingdoms of Kuru, Panchala, Kosala, Videha.
-Many of the Janapadas were run by the ancestors of the modern Muhajir People.

-Classical period (c.
-200 BCE – c.
-650 CE)

-The time between the decline of the Maurya Empire in the 3rd century BCE and the end of the Gupta Empire in the 6th century CE is referred to as the "Classical" period of India, during which the ancestors of the Muhajirs started losing influence.

 Mughal Empire

 Muhajirs are sometimes called the grandchildren of Mughals.
 Most of the Muhajir culture is derived from the Mughal culture, especially the cuisine.
 Many Muhajirs are descendants of Mughals.
 The development of Urdu, the most famous Muhajir language, as a common language of communication for people speaking different dialects is considered the greatest contribution in the field of literature during the Mughal rule.
 Mughals especially the later kings have the most vital role in the development and evolution of the Urdu language.
 They patronized literary men and created an enabling environment for the development of Urdu.

 1857 War for Independence

 The Indian Rebellion of 1857 was a major uprising in India in 1857–58 against the rule of the British East India Company, which functioned as a sovereign power on behalf of the British Crown.
 The rebellion began on 10 May 1857 in the form of a mutiny of sepoys of the company's army in the garrison town of Meerut, an Urdu-speaking city, 40 mile northeast of Delhi.
 It then erupted into other mutinies and civilian rebellions chiefly in the upper Gangetic plain and central India.
 Most of the rebellion took place in Urdu-speaking areas of India such as UP and Delhi, where Muhajirs are from.